PanoFlow: Learning 360{\deg} Optical Flow for Surrounding Temporal Understanding: Experiments

 \subsection{Efficiency Analysis}

 We report the parameter counts, memory requirements during inference, inference time, and the accuracy performance as shown in Tab.~\ref{tab:timing}.
-Accuracy is determined by performance on the Flow360 (test) after training on C+T+F. The image size is $512{\times}1024$.
-RAFT takes $2.48$GB memory while our approach takes $2.98$GB memory.
-Overall, the results demonstrate that the computational overhead of PanoFlow is low compared to the significant performance improvement.
+Accuracy is determined by the performance on the FlowScape~(test) after training on C+T+F. The image size is $512{\times}1024$.
+RAFT takes $2.67$GB memory while our approach takes $2.78$GB memory.
+Due to the additional global context introduced by the decoder in CSFlow, the memory consumption of PanoFlow~(CSFlow) is larger than the former.
+Overall, the results demonstrate that the computational overhead of PanoFlow is low, in contrast to the significant performance improvement, and is therefore suitable for intelligent vehicles to perceive surrounding temporal cues.